mysh264/i3-and-KDE-Plasma/README.md

 ---

 ### Fix Fonts (**i3bar & i3-frame**)
-when restart the system, you will notice the i3bar using a different font.
+When you restart the system, the i3bar uses a different font.
 Using Meta+Shift+R solves it.
-It's annoying, so another workaround
+It's annoying, so here is another workaround/solution.

 Create a new file called `.Xresources` in your $HOME